 One important variable that might make a difference to your decision is if you’re already on the property ladder, or you’re buying for the first time.

-If you’re a first time buyer, and don’t have to buy now, you may be better off continuing to rent for now and waiting to see how things unfold.
-With the market so volatile, there’s a chance you could regret throwing your hat into the ring too soon, particularly if property prices end up falling and interest rates go down.
+If you’re buying for the first time, perhaps because you’ve previously always rented, and you don’t have to make your purchase now, you may decide you want to continue to rent for now so you can see how things unfold.
+With the market volatile, there’s a chance you could regret throwing your hat into the ring too soon, particularly if property prices end up falling and interest rates go down.
+Equally however, rates may not come down for some time, and it may not be practical to wait.

-If you already own a property and are thinking about moving, then chances are you’re paying off your current mortgage on your lender’s SVR.
-While there’s no surefire way of telling which way the market will move next, SVRs are already painfully high, with the average SVR currently at an eye-watering 8.18%.
+If you already own a property and are thinking about moving, you might be on your lender’s standard variable rate (SVR) whilst looking for your next home.
+While there’s no surefire way of telling which way the market will move next, SVRs remain painfully high, with the average SVR currently at an eye-watering 7.95%.

 Do you have a particular property in mind?

 Another factor to consider is how far along in the homebuying process you are.
-If you’re toying with the idea of buying a home but aren’t sure, then you might well be better off waiting.
+If you’re toying with the idea of buying a home but aren’t sure, then you might decide to wait and see what happens over the next few months.

-For tips on how to avoid settling too soon and more, read our article 11 Common mistakes homebuyers make (and how to avoid them).
+For tips on making a successful purchase, read our article 11 Common mistakes homebuyers make (and how to avoid them).

 Do you have a timeframe that you need to buy within?

-Of course, waiting isn’t always a luxury that we have when it comes to finding a place to live.
-If there’s a particular time frame that you have for buying – perhaps because your relationship has ended and you need to move, or you’re renting and have already handed in your notice to your landlord, or because you need to downsize to free up some capital – this might factor into your decision.
+Waiting isn’t always a luxury that everyone has when it comes to finding a place to live.
+If there’s a particular timeframe that you have for buying – perhaps because your relationship has ended and you need to move, or you’re renting and have already handed in your notice to your landlord, or because you need to downsize to free up some capital – this might factor into your decision.
 Find out more about divorce and your home in our guide Splitting the family home and mortgage during divorce, dissolution or separation.

 However, it bears repeating that you shouldn’t let yourself be rushed into buying a place that isn’t right for you.
 If you want or need to move out soon but can’t find the right place to buy, it would probably be much wiser to try and rent somewhere for a while and take your time choosing a property.
 For more guidance, read our article Renting or buying – which is right for you?